Welcome to today's edition of the Rush 24-7 podcast.

 The rich had stopped spending.

-Now, obviously, what they're doing here, they're playing the old class warfare game and they're playing the numbers game.
+Now, obviously, what they're doing here, they're playing the old class warfare game, and they're playing the numbers game.

-Well, I'm wondering right now in this economic climate, with unemployment as high as it is, with foreclosures, I mean the absolute destruction of the economic circumstance, particularly the American private sector.
+Well, I'm wondering right now in this economic climate, with unemployment as high as it is, with foreclosures, I mean, the absolute destruction of the economic circumstance, particularly the American private sector, I think the American middle class is a little bit more sophisticated than the average Democrat may think these days.

-Getting a deal in Congress, though, may require keeping the high-income tax cuts too, and that would still be worth it.
+Getting a deal in Congress, though, may require keeping the high-income tax cuts, too, and that would still be worth it.

 But how many employees make over $250,000 a year?